 The SHSP is a Data-driven Plan

-Data is the life blood of any traffic safety effort because it helps determine where to focus effort and resources and enables an evaluation to determine effectiveness.
+Data is the life blood of any traffic safety effort because it helps determine where to focus effort and resources and evaluates effectiveness.
 In selecting the five critical emphasis areas, safety stakeholders carefully reviewed data to determine the most serious transportation safety problems.

-The majority of data used in developing and monitoring the SHSP is crash data involving fatalities and serious incapacitating injuries.
-This data is collected by police officers at the scene of a traffic-related crash.
+The majority of data used in developing and monitoring the SHSP was crash data involving fatalities and serious incapacitating injuries.
+This data is collected by police officers at the scene of a crash.

 Additional information on Crash Data is available from NDOT.